jimsmart/grobotstxt/README.md

 ## Notes

-Quoting the Notes from the original project's README (with appropraite method/tool name changes):
+Quoting the Notes from the original project's README (with appropriate method/tool name changes):

 > Parsing of robots.txt files themselves is done exactly as in the production version of Googlebot, including how percent codes and unicode characters in